icodejsx/JAVASCRIPT-OPP/LearnJavascript.md

 ## Day 1 : Understand basic concepts (variables, data types, operators)

-### 1 Declaring variables in javascript:
+### 1: Declaring variables in javascript:

-variables in javascript can be declared using the var , let and const key word.
+variables in javascript can be declared using the var , let and const key word...

-example:
-(
-let  Name = "kenechukwu",
-var name  = "kenechukwu",
-const name = "kenechukwu")
+example: (let  Name = "kenechukwu", var name = "kenechukwu", const name = " kenechukwu ")

-#### Note While declaring a variable in javascript. it has to do with a variable and its value. as shown ( let is the javascript keyword for declaring vairbles, while "name" is the variable name and "kenechukwu is the value " which is been attached to the variable name )
+#### Note While declaring a variable in javascript. it has to do with a variable and its value. as shown ( let is the javascript keyword for declaring variables, while "name" is the variable name and "kenechukwu is the value " which is been attached to the variable name )

 ### 2 Data types in javascript: